nuxt/content/starters/docs/content/writing.md

 ## YAML

-> All variables defined will be injected into the document.
+> Data defined will be injected into the document.
 WARNING: No body will be generated.

 A file `content/home.yaml`: